 Those who live in or work with community associations should learn at least the basics of parliamentary procedure.
 The benefits of a well-run meeting go beyond legal concerns.
 Proper procedure can turn long, confrontational meetings into short, painless ones.
 Eliminating these myths will bring your meetings more in line with proper procedure and result in shorter, more effective meetings.

 Jim Slaughter is an attorney, Certified Professional Parliamentarian, Professional Registered Parliamentarian, and past President of both CAI’s College of Community Association Lawyers (CCAL) and the American College of Parliamentary Lawyers (ACPL).
-He is author of The Complete Idiot’s Guide to Parliamentary Procedure Fast-Track and lead author of Notes and Comments on Robert’s Rules, Fourth Edition.
+He is author of four books on meeting procedure, including Robert's Rules of Order Fast Track and Notes and Comments on Robert’s Rules, Fifth Edition.
 Jim is a partner in Law Firm Carolinas.
 For more information, visit www.jimslaughter.com.

 Reprinted with permission and updated from the Community Association Institute's Common Ground magazine, January/February 2013 issue.

 Charts and articles are intended to provide general information on parliamentary procedure and are not legal advice or a legal opinion.